 The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
 The PPG met regularly, carried out patient surveys and submitted proposals for improvements to the practice management team.
-For example, the PPG through collecting patient opinion had proposed that reception staff undertook customer care training.
-We saw plans in place to undertake this in June 2016.
+For example, the PPG had provided feedback on GPs running late and the impact of this upon patients.
+As a result the practice had introduced longer appointments of 15 minutes instead of 10 minutes between 8.30am and 12.30pm.
+The reception also let patients know if their GP was running late with other appointments.
+The practice had also introduced a 10 minute catch up slot every afternoon which ensured that other appointments ran on time.